• A hostile work environment includes conduct that would be "intimidating, hostile or offensive to reasonable people" according to the EEOC.

 Although legislation exists in more than 10 states (including Washington as HB 2142 and SB 6622), there isn't a federal or state law that explicitly and generally outlaws “bullying” at work or “hostile” work environments, according to Seattle Business Magazine.
 Rather, laws such as Washington’s Law Against Discrimination, Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act of 1967, American With Disabilities Act, Equal Pay Act and more prohibit discrimination and harassment in most workplaces.

 Title VII of the Civil Rights Act of 1964, for example, is a federal law that prohibits employers from discriminating against employees on the basis of sex, race, color, national origin and religion.
 It generally applies to employers with 15 or more employees, including federal, state and local governments.
 In short: it's an anti-discrimination law.
 According to Title VII, no one (coworkers, managers, clients or otherwise) can discriminate against your sexual orientation, national origin, race, religion or anything else, and if you do see or feel discrimination at work, you can report it or, ultimately, contact a hostile work environment attorney to fight any of this hostile work environment harassment with a legal claim.
-Everyone is entitled to an equal employment opportunity with protected civil rights regardless of their employee status.
+Everyone is entitled to an equal employment opportunity with protected civil rights regardless of their employment status.

 So what is it?
 Do you hate your job, your company or both?